fedora-modularity/meta-test-family/CONTRIBUTING.md

 ### Submitting changes

 To submitt changes, please send a [GitHub Pull Request](https://github.com/fedora-modularity/meta-test-family/pull/new/devel).
-Before submitting a PR, please read the [Styleguides](#styleguides) to know more about coding conventions used in this project.
-Also we will appreciate if you check your code with pylint and pyflakes.
-Always create a new branch for each pull request to avoid intertwingling different features or fixes on the same branch.
-Always do "git pull --rebase" and "git rebase" vs "git pull" or "git merge".
+Before submitting a PR, please **read the [Styleguides](#styleguides)** to know more about coding conventions used in this project.
+Also we will appreciate if you **check your code with pylint and pyflakes**.
+Always **create a new branch for each pull request** to avoid intertwingling different features or fixes on the same branch.
+Always **do "git pull --rebase" and "git rebase"** vs "git pull" or "git merge".

 > **Note:** We are aware of [current syntax and style code errors](https://github.com/fedora-modularity/meta-test-family/issues/21) and working on fixing them.